Orthodontics for Children: Screen by Age 7 and join our Friendship Heights Ortho Kids Club!

 Dr. Murphy takes pride in providing conservative treatment plans.
 Less than 15% of our patients receive treatment prior to all of their permanent teeth coming in.
-Our doctors feel so strongly about the importance of this early orthodontic screening, the visit is complimentary; it is their gift to you.
+Our doctor feels so strongly about the importance of this early orthodontic screening, the visit is complimentary; it is our gift to you.
 No referral is needed.

 Early screening allows Dr. Murphy to:

 - Correct and guide the growth of your child’s jaw to help the permanent teeth come in straight

 - Regulate the width of the upper and lower arches

 - Create more or preserve existing space for crowded teeth

 - Avoid the need for permanent tooth extractions later in life

 - Correct thumb sucking and help improve minor speech problems

 - Improve the airway to improve sleep disturbances

 - Develop a relationship with your child so if he or she needs future treatment, your son or daughter will be more comfortable with a familiar face.